KCYY

 KCYY (100.3 FM) is a commercial radio station in San Antonio, Texas.
 It is owned by Cox Radio and airs a country music radio format.
 Studios and offices are on Datapoint Drive in San Antonio.

 KCYY has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
-The transmitter site is on the McCarter Ranch, off Galm Road in the Far West Side of San Antonio, near Government Canyon State Natural Area.
+The transmitter site is near Farm to Market Road 1560 and Galm Road in the Far West Side of San Antonio, near Government Canyon State Natural Area.

 History

 KBER-FM, KSAQ, KCCW

 On June 25, 1966, the station signed on as KBER-FM.
 It was owned by Kepo Broadcasting and was the FM counterpart of AM 1150 KBER (now AM 1160 KRDY).
 Because KBER AM was a daytime-only station, its country music programming continued on KBER-FM into the night.

 In 1974, KBER-AM-FM were sold to Pacific Western Broadcasting.
 The call signs were changed to KQAM for the AM station and KSAQ for the FM station, also known as "Q-100."
 The two simulcast a Top 40 format.
 In 1976, the AM station was sold to a Spanish-language broadcaster, while the FM station was sold to Radio Alamo.
 Radio Alamo switched the call letters to KZZY, initially keeping the Top 40 sound.
 But then it briefly tried a country format as KCCW.
 The country music lasted less than a year.